danwilliams39/Getting-and-Cleaning-Data-Project/CodeBook.md

 # CodeBook

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This code book describes the steps and the variable descriptions used to create a tidy dataset

 ## The data source